endevver/mt-plugin-content-wizard/README.md

 # Structured Content Wizard Overview

-The Structured Content Wizard plugin for Movable Type and Melody makes structured blogging and form-based content easy!
+The Structured Content Wizard plugin for Movable Type and Melody makes structured blogging and creating form-based content easy!

 Simply create a step-by-step wizard interface for authors to work with.
 Easily define your wizard with a YAML structure (no programming necessary!) in your theme, and specify a template to output your content into.
 The result is saved as an Asset that you can insert into an Entry or Page, for example.